SixArm/mast-cell-help/topics/complementary-and-alternative-medicine/index.md

 # Complementary and alternative medicine (CAM)

 Complementary and Alternative Medicine (CAM) refers to a diverse set of healthcare practices, products, and systems.
-CAM includes herbal care, dietary supplements, Traditional Chinese Medicine (TCM), chiropractic care, massage therapy, ayurveda, homeopathy, mind-body practices such as yoga and and tai chi, meditation, energy therapies such as Reiki, naturopathy, and traditional healing systems from various cultures.
+CAM includes herbal care, dietary supplements, chiropractic care, massage therapy, ayurveda, homeopathy, mind-body practices such as yoga and tai chi, meditation, energy therapies such as Reiki, naturopathy, and traditional healing systems from various cultures.

-It's essential to communicate openly with healthcare providers about any CAM therapies being used to ensure safe and coordinated care.

 **Key points**:

 * **Holistic and Individualized**: Focus on treating the whole person and consider factors such as lifestyle, diet, mental and emotional well-being, and spiritual health.

 * **Integrative Care**: Some healthcare providers and medical institutions offer integrative medicine, which combines CAM therapies with conventional medical treatments.